Endothelin 1: Sources

 Preproendothelin is precursor of the peptide ET-1.
 Endothelial cells convert preproendothelin to proendothelin and subsequently to mature endothelin, which the cells release.

 Clinical significance

+Patients with salt-sensitive hypertension have higher plasma ET-1.

 Endothelin-1 receptor antagonists (Bosentan) are used in the treatment of pulmonary hypertension.
 Use of these antagonists prevents pulmonary arterial constriction and thus inhibits pulmonary hypertension.

 As of 2020, the role of endothelin-1 in affecting lipid metabolism and insulin resistance in obesity mechanisms was under clinical research.